zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The string sent by the central Gateway was not recognized as valid DER-encoded certificate in the Base64 printable form.
+  The string sent by the central Gateway was not recognized as a valid DER-encoded certificate in the Base64 printable form.

   **Action:**

-  Ensure that the forwarding of client certificate is enabled also in the central Gateway.
+  Ensure that forwarding of the client certificate is also enabled in the central Gateway.
 Check for any error messages from the central Gateway.

 ### ZWEAT501E